immersive-web/webvr-polyfill/README.md

 `CardboardHMDVRDevice` provides default parameters for Cardboard's interpupillary distance and headset.

 `GyroPositionSensorVRDevice` uses the DeviceMotionEvents (which map roughly to the gyroscope) to polyfill head-tracking on mobile devices.
 This is used both in Cardboard, and for [Spotlight Stories][ss]-style experiences.
+This input device also implements head tracking with prediction, which greatly improves head tracking quality.

 `MouseKeyboardPositionSensorVRDevice` uses mouse events to allow you to do the equivalent of mouselook.
 It also uses keyboard arrows and WASD keys to look around the scene with the keyboard.

 Experimental `WebcamPositionSensorVRDevice` uses your laptop's webcam in order to introduce translational degrees of freedom.

 [ss]: https://play.google.com/store/apps/details?id=com.motorola.avatar